boundlessgeo/geodroid-server/docs/source/view-geogit.rst

     20 features tree built in 3.064 ms
     100%
-    ../cities.shp imported successfully.
+    cities.shp imported successfully.

-4. Next stage and with the following command:
+5. Next stage the new data with the following command:

 .. code-block:: console